 Why This Works for Me

-• Fewer passwords to type: PIN once per session, then just touch
+• Fewer passwords to type: one PIN per session, then just a touch

-• Works offline: No internet needed, no cloud dependency
+• Works offline: no internet, no cloud account, no dependency on a vendor staying online

 1. Buy a YubiKey 5 (the NFC variant is handy for phone)